 Getting out of the data center business helps this company do more of what it does best: improving the lives of its residents.

-The company’s IT staff now has the means to make it easier to coordinate the IT processes of the new companies it acquires.
+The company’s IT staff now has the means to more easily coordinate IT processes during acquisitions.

 The company’s IT professionals are the brains between the company and its technology infrastructure.
 They’re adding high-value capabilities that strengthen the company’s bottom line while subtracting tasks that lie outside the company’s core competency.